xuqi2024/openflexure-microscope/docs/c270_preparation.md

 * Unscrew two screws holding the lens mount to the camera board, using a [#0 Phillips screwdriver]{qty:1}
 * Save both screws for mounting the camera if you are using an Openflexure RMS optics module.
 These screws are different from the others
 * Turn the camera board over
-* Hold the lens assembly and carefully pull it from the board{note: "The lens assembly is held with double-sided tape and requires a little force to remove"}
+* Hold the lens assembly and carefully pull it from the board.
+The lens assembly is held with double-sided tape and requires a little force to remove.
 * Retain the lens assembly if you are going to use the basic optics module with a lens spacer
 * Remove the small foam pad from the board, next to the lens mount